 We can also discuss your child’s situation with the juvenile court to try to obtain the least serious consequences for assault charges.
 For example, we can present many mitigating factors regarding your child’s life and past to try to get them participation in pre-adjudication programs instead of an adjudication of guilt and traditional sentencing.

-Do Not Wait to Consult with a Dallas Juvenile Assault Defense Lawyer
+Do Not Wait to Consult with a Plano Juvenile Assault Defense Lawyer